Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees

 \section{Problem Definition}

-In this paper, we consider the problem of efficiently and reliably classifying time series via SNNs by integrating adaptive-latency decision rules \citep{li2023unleashing, li2023seenn} with CP \citep{vovk2022algorithmic, angelopoulos2107gentle}.
+In this paper, we consider the problem of efficiently and reliably classifying time series data via SNNs by integrating adaptive-latency decision rules \cite{li2023unleashing, li2023seenn} with CP \cite{vovk2022algorithmic, angelopoulos2107gentle}.
 The proposed scheme, SpikeCP, produces \emph{adaptive SNN-based set classifiers} with \emph{formal reliability guarantees}.
 In this section, we start by defining the problem under study, along with the main performance metrics of interest, namely reliability, latency, and inference energy.
 We also review the conventional model of SNNs adopted in this study that is based on leaky integrate-and-fire (LIF) neurons \cite{eshraghian2021training}.